• About Us

 For SMBs, opting for a managed SIEM is a great option.
 SIEM enables SMBs to streamline threat detection, incident response, and compliance management processes via a unified log management system.
 This ensures complete visibility into their networks with maximum ease of use.
 Often smaller and medium sized businesses do not have the resources or budget to spend on employing and managing an in-house Security Operations Centre (SOC).
 A managed SIEM therefore provides a cost-effective, scalable solution and enhances capabilities without requiring an in-house security team.
 Managed SIEM bridges the gap, providing enterprise grade protection at an affordable cost.

 Not sure which SIEM fits your organisation best?
-Contact us today for a consultation, and we’ll help you make an informed decision based on your infrastructure, security needs, and compliance requirements
+Contact us today for a consultation, and we’ll help you make an informed decision based on your infrastructure, security needs, and compliance requirements.

-SIEMTraditional Security Services (Log Management, IDS/IPS)
+SIEMTraditional Security Services (Log Management, IDP/IPS)

 Aggregates data from various security tools, network devices, applications, and operating systemsFocuses on specific data sources like network traffic (IDS/IPS) or system logs (Log Management)